zhangzheheng12345/zzhme/src/pages/blogs/guide_on_web_animation.md

 ### Use Atomic CSS Libraries

 If you just want to add style to one or to elements, ~~as a person with OCD,~~ you will certainly feel uncomfortable to specially create a single class or id selector for it (or them).
-So here I recommend atomic CSS, which enabling you to add styles in the class list 'atmocally', so that the expectation of CSS in HTML will be reached.
+So here I recommend atomic CSS, which enabling you to add styles in the class list 'atomically', so that the expectation of CSS in HTML will be reached.

 Here is an an instance of UnoCSS, and in fact most of the atomic CSS libraries shall be used smimlarly: